paramsoni9339/LiveSmart/README.md

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+v3.2 is the final code final to run

 ---